jijojames18/who-is-reviewing-backend/README.md

 `<project_name>/<pull_request_id>`.

 ## Environments
-The application can be run in 4 environments, namely `dev`, `heroku`, `docker.local`, and `docker.prod`.
+The application can be run in 4 environments, namely `dev`, `docker.local`, and `docker.prod`.
 1. `dev`- Local development environment.
-2. `heroku` - App deployed in heroku.
-A redis addon should be present as part of the dyno.
-3. `docker.local` - Docker environment for development.
+2. `docker.local` - Docker environment for development.
 Docker file [`who-is-reviewing-dev`](https://hub.docker.com/r/jijojames18/who-is-reviewing-dev) can be used for development.
 A sample [docker compose](https://github.com/jijojames18/who-is-reviewing-backend/blob/main/docker-compose.yml) file is also present in the repository.
-4. `docker.prod` - Docker for production.
+3. `docker.prod` - Docker for production.
 Docker file [`who-is-reviewing`](https://hub.docker.com/r/jijojames18/who-is-reviewing), available at Docker Hub can be used for production deployment.
 A sample [docker compose](https://github.com/jijojames18/who-is-reviewing-backend/blob/main/docker-compose.prod.yml) file is also present in the repository.

 The properties file for each environment is located inside the `resources` folder.
 *For every successful push to `main` branch, the dev and prod docker images will be updated with the new changes.*

 ## Environment Variables
-While deploying to heroku, The service requires the redis login credentials to be present as an environment variable.

 Variable | Description |
 ------|-------------|